giffordlabcvr/Filoviridae-GLUE/README.md

-# Filoviridae-EVE
+# Filoviridae-GLUE

 ## Description

-This is Filoviridae-EVE, a GLUE project designed to support comparative genomic and evolutionary analysis of filoviruses.
+This is Filoviridae-GLUE, a GLUE project designed to support comparative genomic and evolutionary analysis of filoviruses.

-Filoviridae-EVE contains aligned, annotated genome sequence data for:
+Filoviridae-GLUE contains aligned, annotated genome sequence data for:

 1. Filoviruses (family Filoviridae)
 2. Endogenous viral elements (EVEs) derived from filoviruses